 Illustration 5: Mr. X's manufacturing unit in Surat, Gujarat gets an order for supply of refrigerators from Mr. Y in West Bengal on 18th March 2020.
 It was agreed that Mr. Y's transporter will collect the goods from Mr. X's depot in Vadodara which is registered as an additional place of business under the same GSTIN as that of Surat.
 Mr. X removes the goods from his manufacturing unit to his depot on 20th March, 2020 which reaches the depot on 21st March 2020.
 Mr. Y's transporter collects these goods on 23rd March 2020 and the said goods reach Mr. Y on 28th March 2020.
-In this illustration, the movement of goods by the supplier between his premises cannot be called as a dispatch as it is not for delivery by the supplier.
+In this illustration, the movement of goods by the supplier between his premises cannot be called as a dispatch as it is not for delivery to the customer but internal movement from factory to depot.
 In fact, the first leg of the activity occurring between the units of Mr. X does not entail raising of invoice as it is not a supply.
-The removal of goods for supply to Mr. Y will arise only when the goods are collected by the transporter of Mr. Y from Vadodara i.e. 23rd March 2020 which will also be the last date of issue of invoice as per Section 31.
+The removal of goods for supply to Mr. Y will arise only when the goods are collected by the transporter of Mr. Y from Vadodara i.e. 23rd March 2020 which will also be the last date of issue of invoice as per section 31.